zthaiZ/go-time/.agent-os/product/mission.md

 ### Intelligent Background Monitoring

-Unlike Google Maps or Waze which require active monitoring, ETA Watcher continuously tracks your specified routes in the background and only notifies you when conditions are optimal.
+Unlike Google Maps or Waze which require active monitoring, GoTime continuously tracks your specified routes in the background and only notifies you when conditions are optimal.
 This eliminates the need for constant manual checking.

 ### Customizable Travel Time Thresholds